 Changes that do not require prior FDA approval.

 The sponsor of an IDE may modify the device and/or clinical protocol without approval of a new IDE application or IDE supplement if the modifications meet certain criteria.
 The notice must be provided to FDA within 5 working days of making the change.

 FDA approval of a supplement does not apply in the case of a deviation from the investigational plan to protect the life or physical well-being of a subject in an emergency.
 However, such deviation must be reported to FDA within 5-working days after the sponsor learns of it [§812.150(a)(4)].
 Additional information can be found in "Guidance on IDE Policies and Procedures"

 - Certain Developmental Changes

 Generic types of device and manufacturing changes include changes to the control mechanism, principle of operation, energy type, environmental specifications, performance specifications, ergonomics of patient-user interface, dimensional specifications, software or firmware, packaging or expiration dating, sterilization, and the manufacturing process (including the manufacturing site).
-Sponsors may refer to ``Deciding When to Submit a 510(k) for a Change to an Existing Device'' for assistance in identifying the types of changes which may qualify for implementation under this provision.
 Any specific change within a particular type may or may not be appropriate under the 5-day notice provision because changes in each of these categories could range from minor to significant depending upon the particular device, the type of modification, and the extent of the modification.
 The impact of the change would still need to be determined by information generated by design controls or other appropriate means to assess the significance of the change to the device design or manufacturing process and the appropriateness of a 5-day notice submission.